 The beauty of everyone coming together is inspirational enough, but when you consider the level of talent of those involved, it’s even more remarkable.
 Consider Daniel Blomberg, who in two days arranged this beautiful piece of music.
 And let’s not forget 12-year old soloist Hallie Cahoon who demonstrated confidence and poise beyond her years in the recording and filming process.

 The reaction to the song has been incredible.
-The video on YouTube has close to 400,000 views, and emails are pouring in from all over the world, some of the latest from India and Germany.
+The video on YouTube has over 1,400,000 views, and emails are pouring in from all over the world, some of the latest from India and Germany.
 The majority of the inquiries for sheet music are non-Latter-day Saints who will be singing “Risen” is Sunday Schools, Catholic masses, and sunrise Easter services.

 “This is the universal Christian message, that He is risen, and He lives.
 It is the most hopeful phrase there is in scripture,” Shawna said.